webdevops/php-docker-boilerplate/README.md

 Under Linux and MacOS you will be asked for root rights (sudo).
 If you don't want to enter your password every time [take a look at the vagrant manual for NFS usage](https://docs.vagrantup.com/v2/synced-folders/nfs.html)

-## Recreate docker containers

-If your docker containers crashed or you want to recreate and rebuild it:

-        $ docker-compose stop
-        $ docker-compose rm --force
-        $ docker-compose build --no-cache
-        $ docker-compose up -d

 ## Credits